 SportsNets Jarrett Jack out for season with torn ACL, medial meniscus Jarrett Jack #2 of the Brooklyn Nets looks on from the bench during the second half against the Boston Celtics at TD Garden on November 20, 2015 in Boston, Massachusetts.
 The Boston Celtics defeat the Brooklyn Nets 120-95.
 Photo Credit: Getty Images / Maddie Meyer By Mark Herrmann email@example.com @markpherrmann January 3, 2016 8:02 PM Print Share fbShare Tweet Email Jarrett Jack, the Nets’ starting point guard and their acknowledged leader, will miss the rest of the season, the team announced Sunday afternoon.
 Jack severely injured his right knee during the win in Boston on Saturday and will need surgery.
 Jack, who was on crutches, said Saturday that when his knee gave out on a fast break, “I never felt pain like that before.”
 An MRI exam Sunday indicated that he has a torn anterior cruciate ligament and a small medial meniscus tear.
 The operation has not been scheduled, but the Nets made it clear that Jack will be out for the season.
 After the victory over the Celtics, other Nets players spoke of Jack’s position of leadership on and off the court.
 His absence will be a big setback for a team that is 10-23 but has shown spunk lately, winning games in Miami and Boston in the past week and generally being in the mix on other occasions, such as a late loss in Orlando this past week.
 Jack started 32 games and averaged 12.8 points, a team-high 7.4 assists and 4.3 rebounds.
 The Nets had enough faith in Jack, 32, to give him the starting point guard job after they let Deron Williams go in the offseason.
 They acquired Shane Larkin for insurance, and now — barring an acquisition — Larkin will be the starter.
 He helped spark the Nets to the win over the Heat, as Lionel Hollins chose to start the backup over Jack in the second half.
 Larkin also has had some inconsistent moments.
 In the final 2:02 of the three-point victory Saturday, with the Nets trying desperately to cling to a lead, he committed three turnovers.
 Respect for Jack around the NBA was exemplified in a tweet by Celtics guard Isaiah Thomas after the game Saturday: “Prayers up 4 my guy Jarrett Jack.
 Minor setback for a Major comeback!”
 By Mark Herrmann firstname.lastname@example.org @markpherrmann Since 1983, Mark Herrmann has covered Brookhaven, Southampton and East Hampton on the news side, and high schools, the Islanders, the Mets and golf for Newsday sports.
 His assignments have included the Olympics, March Madness, the Triple Crown, Stanley Cup, Super Bowl and World Series.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.